Smashitter2020/SmashHitCourse/README.md

 # SmashHitCourse
-Welcome to **Smash Hit Course**, an interactive learning experience designed to help you master concepts step by step while keeping engagement high.
-This repository contains all course materials, exercises, and resources you’ll need to succeed
+Welcome to **Smash Hit Course**, an interactive learning experience designed to help you master by creating mods for Smash Hit, the popular mobile game.
+This course will guide you through the process of modding, from basic concepts to advanced techniques, with creating custom checkpoints and scripting with Lua.